super-resolution/lineprofiler/doc/_build/html/_sources/index.rst.txt

 Welcome to line profiler's documentation!
 =========================================

-Line profiler purpose is to evaluate datasets in a biological/biophysical context.
+Line profiler's purpose is to evaluate datasets in a biological/biophysical context.
 The software recognizes line shaped structures in image data and computes their mean position and orientation with sub-pixel accuracy.
 For each line a mean intensity profile is calculated.
-Utilising the whole image the software prevents biases, caused by preselecting suitable subsets.
+Utilising the whole image the software prevents biases, caused by preselecting suitable data subsets.

 Currently line profiler support's two modes: